Deutsche Telekom rejects Iliad bid, leaves door open to U.S. sale

 The Sprint talks collapsed because a deal would have left the United States with only three major mobile phone networks, a prospect opposed by regulators in Washington.
 It was the second failed attempt to sell T-Mobile US since late 2011.

-Iliad's billionnaire founder Xavier Niel believes he can secure a deal where Sprint failed because a takeover would not lead to fewer competing U.S. mobile networks.
+Iliad's billionaire founder Xavier Niel believes he can secure a deal where Sprint failed because a takeover would not lead to fewer competing U.S. mobile networks.

 A person close to Iliad said on Thursday that it would weigh whether to improve its $33 per share bid for 56.6 percent of T-Mobile US, but that it first wanted to talk to the German company to learn more about its expectations.